-That's because if it's topical then the allergen is actually coming into contact with your puppy/dog's body so once you've figured out what it is, you can remove it from his environment.
-At least theoretically!
+If it's topical then the allergen is actually coming into contact with your puppy/dog's body so once you've figured out what it is, you can remove it from his environment.

 If it's a collar, new coat, bowl, carpet shampoo, topical parasite medication, or yard chemical he's reacting to then you can eliminate the trigger pretty easily.

 But if it's grass, carpet fiber or something like that then it's more of a problem and you're going to need to be more creative in reducing his contact with the source of his itchiness.

 Dog allergy symptoms won't just disappear immediately you remove his collar (or whatever) though, it will take time.

 While his body is ridding itself of the histamine reaction, you can use many of the products mentioned in the above paragraphs to reduce his discomfort.